Sophie Marceau

 Sophie Marceau Biography

-Sophie Marceau is a French actress and an icon of beauty and style in the late 80s and early 90s.
-She gained fame and recognition for her role as Vic Beretton in the film "La Boum" and Valentine Ezquerra in the French romantic comedy "L'Étudiante."
-She is also known as a screenwriter and film director and has tried her hand at singing.
-She has received several film awards, including the Montreal Film Festival award for Best Director (for the movie "Speak to Me of Love") and a César.
+Sophie Marceau is a French actress who became a beauty and style icon of the late 80s and early 90s.
+She shot to fame playing Vic Beretton in "La Boum" and Valentine Ezquerra in the French romantic comedy "L'Étudiante."
+She's also worked as a screenwriter and film director, and has even tried her hand at singing.
+Her accolades include several film awards, notably the Montreal Film Festival's Best Director prize for "Speak to Me of Love" and a César.
 She is the author of a semi-autobiographical book "Telling Lies."

 Pictured: Sophie Marceau